maltezfaria/ANN203/README.md

 ![GitHub Logo](/pluto_home_page.png)

 The last step is to load the homework assignment.
-Copy and past the following URL on the **Open from file** options and press `Open`:
+Copy and paste the following URL on the **Open from file** options and press `Open`:

 <https://github.com/maltezfaria/ANN203/blob/main/ANN203_tp0.jl>